AJ1732/altSchool-tinyuka-2024--2nd-semester-exam/README.md

 ### Frontend

+- **TypeScript** - A strongly typed superset of JavaScript that compiles to plain JavaScript
 - **React 19** - Modern React with hooks and concurrent features
 - **TanStack Router** - Type-safe file-based routing
 - **TanStack React Query** - Server state management and caching